-The combined unrealised value movement across the portfolio, including foreign exchange impact, as shown in Chart 10, totalled £33.5 million in the year to 31 March 2013
+The combined unrealised value movement across the portfolio, including foreign exchange impact, as shown in Table 9, totalled £33.5 million in the year to 31 March 2013.

 The European portfolio continued to perform strongly, increasing in value by £51.0 million in the year.
 This strong performance, however, was offset by the poor performance of several of the assets in the India Fund, which declined in value by £19.1 million.
-The valuation movements are described in the Movements in portfolio value section on page 20.
+The valuation movements are described in the Movements in portfolio value section.

-There were net foreign exchange gains of £1.6 million as sterling depreciated against the euro and appreciated against the Indian rupee, as described in Table 2 on page 22.
+There were net foreign exchange gains of £1.6 million as sterling depreciated against the euro and appreciated against the Indian rupee, as described in Table 7.